turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ![preview](https://i.imgur.com/pyYXvZs.gif)

 {% hint style="info" %}
 Make sure your friend is also registered to the application while adding him as a friend.
 {% endhint %}

-* Chatting
+* Chatting with friend

 ![preview](https://i.imgur.com/LfkjLSK.gif)